bjoernfi/cbpg-demo/README.md

 ## Setup

-1. Install and configure Docker
+1. Install Docker
 2. Copy the example configuration: `cp .env.example .env`
 3. Run `./setup.sh`

-You can then choose between two compose configurations:
+You can then choose between two compose configurations.
+In the standalone configuration, users are managed in Keycloak.
+In the OpenLDAP configuration, users are managed in OpenLDAP and synchronized with Keycloak.

-1. Standalone: Users are managed in Keycloak.
-Run with `docker compose up`.
+* Standalone: Run `docker compose up`.
-2. OpenLDAP: Users are managed in OpenLDAP and synchronized with Keycloak.
-Run `docker compose -f docker-compose.yml -f docker-compose.openldap.yml up`.
+* OpenLDAP: Run `docker compose -f docker-compose.yml -f docker-compose.openldap.yml up`.

 Unfortunately, Microsoft's Active Directory (MSAD) cannot be easily mocked with Docker.
 We have provided a simplified version of the [Keycloak configuration](auth/keycloak-conf/variants/msad) that is used at [RheinMain University of Applied Sciences](https://www.hs-rm.de/en/).
 This may require some tweaking, as the directory layout will probably not match the layout of your university.

 ## Plugin Usage
 To install the plugin, navigate to `File` -> `Settings` -> `Plugins` -> `⚙` -> `Manage Plugin Repositories`.
-Then, enter the url of the plugin repository ([`https://localhost:8443/`](https://localhost:8443)) and restart IntelliJ.
-After restarting, you should see the plugin menu in the top right corner after opening a project:
+Add the url of the plugin repository ([`https://localhost:8443/`](https://localhost:8443)), click `OK`, and search for the plugin (`CBPG Demo Plugin`).
+After installing, you should see the plugin menu in the top right corner:

 ![](menu.png)